Reuben-Brewer/PhidgetsWirelessVINThubWithThumbstick_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_PhidgetsWirelessVINThubWithThumbstick_ReubenPython2and3Class.txt

 Apache 2 License

-Software Revision F, 09/21/2022
+Software Revision G, 05/10/2023

 Verified working on:
 Python 2.7, 3.8.
 Windows 8.1, 10 64-bit
 Raspberry Pi Buster
-(no Mac testing yet)
+(Does not work on Mac due to TKinter issues.)

+*NOTE THAT
-*NOTE THAT YOU MUST INSTALL BOTH THE Phidget22 LIBRARY AS WELL AS THE PYTHON MODULE.*
+1. YOU MUST INSTALL BOTH THE Phidget22 LIBRARY AS WELL AS THE PYTHON MODULE.
+2a.
+The device's red LED will be lit continously when working correctly.
+2b.
+Low/drooping voltage from a battery can cause the red LED to be illuminated continuously but not allow proper operation.
+3. Your browser and program may be able to communicate with the device even if the Phidgets Control Panel doesn't show it.
+4. VMware's and Checkpoint/VPN's virtual network adapters often interfere with the device's connectivity to your computer.
+5. The device's connectivity to your computer may depend upon the quality of the WiFi card (integrated vs USB-WiFi vs with large antenna or not).*

 ###########################